 About Us

-We are a community of followers of Jesus who seek to reflect the love of Jesus in spite our shortcomings and imperfections.
+We are a community of followers of Jesus who seek to reflect the love of Jesus in spite of our shortcomings and imperfections.
 We seek to show our love for God by loving our neighbor as much as we love ourselves.
 We welcome fellow travelers on the journey whether you have a long history of following Jesus or you are curious about what following Jesus might entail.
-We are a community that seeks to welcome all of God’s children, believing all are created in the precious image of God regardless of race, gender, sexual identity, or age.
+We seek to welcome all of God’s children, believing all are created in the precious image of God regardless of race, gender, sexual identity, or age.

-Our mission: "As the people of God, we are called, gathered and sent to proclaim the grace and love of Jesus Christ."
-We seek to live this mission out through all facets of our church, including our worship, service, and community.
+"As the people of God, we are called, gathered and sent to proclaim the grace and love of Jesus Christ."
+We seek to live out this mission through all facets of our church, including our worship, service, and community.

 A cradle that holds the infant Jesus.
 Baby blankets that clothe the newborn Christ.
 Lutherans often use these well-known metaphors from Martin Luther to describe the Christian Scriptures and their importance.
 These simple metaphors clearly and profoundly describe both what the Scriptures are and what is their purpose.